-- 1 This Guidance is issued by the Conduct Committee ("the Committee") of the Financial Reporting Council ("FRC") under paragraph 3(1)(ii) of the Accountancy Scheme ("Scheme").
-This paragraph of the Scheme empowers the Conduct Committee to provide the Executive Counsel with guidance concerning the exercise of his duties under the Scheme, who shall have regard to such guidance. - 2 This document provides guidance for the Executive Counsel in relation to the tests which he must consider before the delivery of a Formal Complaint to the Conduct Committee in accordance with paragraph 7(11) of the Scheme.
-It is intended to be neither legally binding nor exhaustive, but Executive Counsel must have regard to the Guidance, and formulate reasons for his decision to deliver the Formal Complaint which will be provided to the Committee.
+- 1. This Guidance is issued on behalf of the Financial Reporting Council (FRC) by the FRC Board (Board) under paragraph 3(1)(ii) of the Accountancy Scheme ("Scheme") which empowers the Board to provide the Executive Counsel with guidance concerning the exercise of their duties under the Scheme, who shall have regard to such guidance. - 2.
+This document provides guidance for the Executive Counsel in relation to the tests which they must consider before the delivery of a Formal Complaint to the Conduct Committee in accordance with paragraph 6(10) of the Scheme.
+It is intended to be neither legally binding nor exhaustive, but Executive Counsel must have regard to the Guidance, and formulate reasons for their decision to deliver the Formal Complaint which will be provided to the Committee.